abhijeet007rocks8/Dev-Scripts/Python/Makeover/README.md

 # Hair Makeover

-- Makeover your image by using opencv.
+- Makeover your image by using opencv, gaussian, evaluate, imutils and numpy.
 - Colour your hair and lips.
 - Also you can change the colour of the makeover, and even your can add more facial parts to which you can makeover.